Jamais Vu: Exposing the Generalization Gap in Supervised Semantic Correspondence: SPair-U: A Benchmark for Evaluating Unseen Keypoints

 \section{SPair-U: A Benchmark for Evaluating Unseen Keypoints}

-As illustrated in \cref{fig:overview}, the performance of the state-of-the-art supervised SC methods~\cite{zhang2023telling,taleof2feats} degrades significantly when queried on keypoints that are not part of the training set.
+As illustrated in \cref{fig:overview}, the performance of the state-of-the-art supervised SC methods~\cite{zhang2023telling,taleof2feats} degrades significantly when queried on keypoints that are not part of their training sets.
 We posit that this is caused by models only learning strong representations for these specific points, while largely ignoring the remaining pixels.
 We would like to assess the performance of SC methods when evaluated on keypoints that were previously unseen (\ie not in the labeled set) at training time.
 A possible solution is to use an existing dataset while splitting the annotations into two mutually exclusive sets of keypoints, seen and unseen, between training and evaluation.
 However, this strategy would reduce the supervision available, and require retraining previous techniques for evaluation.

 Instead, we introduce a new evaluation benchmark, {\bf SPair-U}, by labeling additional keypoints from the SPair-71k dataset~\cite{min2019spair}.
 We added at least four new points for each of the 18 categories found in SPair-71k.
 For animals, we focused on additional joints on the limbs, and for vehicles we added semantic parts that were not already labeled, \eg windshield or fenders.
-Boats, bottles, potted plants, and tv monitors keypoints are not semantic \emph{per~se} in SPair-71k, but are rather spread around on the outline of the object.
+Boats, bottles, potted plants, and tv monitors keypoints are not semantic \emph{per se} in SPair-71k, but are rather spread around on the outline of the object.
 Thus, we added midway points between those already defined.
-In total, we add 1,272 new test keypoint annotations resulting in 8,254 new test pairs.
-We illustrate some of these new annotations in \cref{fig:new_kps}, and the full list with more details can be found in~\cref{sec:SPairU_details}.
-As shown in \cref{fig:overview}, current supervised methods tend to default to making predictions new training keypoint locations when predicting correspondences for the SPair-U keypoints.
+In total, we add 1,272 new individual test keypoint annotations resulting in 19,990 new keypoint pairs spread across 8,254 image pairs.
+We illustrate some of these new annotations in~\cref{fig:new_kps}, and the full list with more details can be found in~\cref{{tab:kp_desc}}.
+As shown in \cref{fig:overview}, current supervised methods tend to predict locations of keypoints seen during when queried on the new SPair-U points.